Conditional Normalizing Flows for Forward and Backward Joint State and Parameter Estimation: Discussion and Future Work

-In addition, we explore the application of our normalizing flow architecture in an epidemiological context.
+Furthermore, we explore the application of our normalizing flow architecture in an epidemiological context.
 Mathematical models in their exact form, if at best, provide a highly generalized picture of a real-world system.
 That said, such dynamics, often developed by domain experts, contain important information about the reality of the underlying system.
 Operating under the assumption that the COVID-19 pandemic developed in a way somewhat described by the standard Susceptible-Infected-Recovered (SIR) model, we employ a conditional normalizing flow architecture to capture the underlying distribution in simulated noisy, multi-modal SIR trajectories and predict the next and previous states of real COVID-19 pandemic data.
-The expressivity of the conditional NF accurately models the noisy system of multiple SIR trajectories and showed high accuracy in forward and backward state predictions from a noisy context selected from one of the many simulated trajectories.
-Despite having only been trained on synthetic noisy data, conditional NF correctly captures forward and inverse trends in the real COVID-19 SIR data taken from the San Francisco Department of Public Health.
-Conditional NF maintained MAPE within the state-of-the-art range for COVID-19 forecasting with deep learning in some instances of one-week forecasting despite having not been exposed to any real data in training.
+The expressivity of the conditional NF accurately models the noisy system of multiple SIR trajectories and showed high accuracy in forward and backward state predictions.
+Despite having only been trained on synthetic noisy data, conditional NF rollout correctly captures forward and backward trends in realistic COVID-19 traces acquired by the San Francisco Department of Public Health.